fibbl-docs/fibbl-docs.github.io/src/README.md

 ### Client's markup

-In case of elements which accepts children elements, e.g. `fibbl-bar` with buttons, the default styles for the buttons are provided, but in most cases they will have to be changed.
+In case of elements which accept children elements, e.g. `fibbl-bar` with buttons, the default styles for the buttons are provided, but in most cases they will have to be changed.
 In this case it's better to always reset the styles completely, if you want to customize your own markup, e.g.: